DanielLarsenNZ/dlnz-blog/Dlnz.Blog.Web/posts/azure-websites/hello-world.md

 ## Grunt

 I'm using [Grunt] to generate the site as static HTML at "build" time and at Deployment time.
 The posts are authored as Markdown (_.md_) files and are checked in to source control.
-Partials are _.html_ files containing reusable snippets.
-Templates are also .html files with templating markup in the form of [doT.js].
+Partials are HTML files containing reusable snippets.
+Templates are also HTML files with templating markup in the form of [doT.js].

 The power of Grunt is in the way [grunt tasks are configured], in particular the File abstraction of source to destination mapping.
 This suits the task of content generation really well.
 The rules in *[Gruntfile.js]* are very simple currently, but will become more complex as I unleash the power of filtering functions to dynamically determine where files are generated and how they are linked.
 This is possible because *Gruntfile.js* is a JavaScript file (not JSON config).
 I can write JavaScript functions that determine which files are generated and where.